Wednesday, June 10, 2026

 Jesus translated the Lord's Supper from the Passover.
 The Passover is celebration of deliverance from slavery in Egypt.
 The Lord's Supper is a celebration of deliverance from slavery to sin.
 Jesus took the symbols of Passover -- bread and wine -- and applied them to the context of the new covenant.
 Unleavened bread, eaten in haste, to his body.
 Blood on the doorposts and lintels to his blood.

-The problem can when the Corinthians connected the Christian celebration with the celebrations done before Christ, and the gospel, came to them.
+The problem came when the Corinthians connected the Christian celebration with the celebrations done before Christ, and the gospel, came to them.
 They would have celebrations for the other gods.
 They have to be the same, right?

 Of course, they were not the same.
-The pagan feast focused on me having a good time.
+The pagan feasts focused on me having a good time.
 The Lord's Supper focused on everyone's need, because of sin in everyone's life.
 The Lord's Supper focused on Christ's work of redemption, which we all need, and which we all received.

 So, if someone is more concerned about how much food is piled on his plate, while others have none, then we have one more symptom of division.
 If we are all part of God's family, then it should matter than some of the children are provided for, and some are not.